HEERA ALAYA

 For me, diversity is a significant point.

-Wholesomeness is at every level—the delicious wafting smell, the impactful diverse visual and the incredible taste.
+There is a sense of wholesomeness that permeates every aspect—the delicious wafting smell, the impactful diverse visuals and the incredible flavour.

 This is true.

-What made you move from journalism to baking—
+What inspired you move from journalism to baking?

 [Laughter] I was on the other side.
-My quest for direction in life resulted in shifting professions.
-I had a child, and I was working in Marseille.
-Life didn’t make sense—it was the same cycle.
+My quest for direction in life led me to change professions.
+After having a child and working in Marseille, life felt monotonous—it was the same routine day in and day out.
 I questioned what I would say to my child.
-So, I started to think about doing something new.
+So, I started contemplating a new path.
 And bread is full of meaning.

 Explain why [bread is full of meaning].

-We share bread, which could be the centre of something.
-Besides, you can earn your life by baking, to have little money to live.
+Bread is a staple we all eat—black or white, rich or poor, everybody.
+Sharing bread often symbolises connection and community; it can truly be the heart of gatherings.
+Besides, you can earn a living by baking, to have a little money to live.
 With baking, I can live an honest life and create many things around bread.

-At Bella Ciao, we learn to make quality authentic bread with a heart.
-And Bella Ciao is a laboratory of how we make society together.
-We work very differently than others in the community—operating the bakery only four days a week.
+At Bella Ciao, we focus on baking quality, authentic bread with a heart.
+And Bella Ciao is a laboratory for building community.
+Our unique approach sets us apart—we operate just four days a week, fostering equality among our bakers.
 There is equality between female and male bakers.
-The organisation is Utopian.
+The organisation embodies a utopian ideal.

 The bread is a good—